npversteegh/ht-fetch-ids/README.rst

 .. code-block::

-   print-col results.tsv enumcrons > enumcrons.txt
+   print-col results.tsv "enumcrons" > enumcrons.txt
    extract-enumcrons enumcrons.txt > extracted-enumcrons.txt

 or even simpler:

 .. code-block::

-   print-col results.tsv | extract-enumcrons > extracted-enumcrons.txt
+   print-col results.tsv "enumcrons" | extract-enumcrons > extracted-enumcrons.txt

 which will show what spans are extracted from each enumcron or volume label::